 7. Scrapbooks and vision boards.

 Make a scrapbook or vision board.
 These are awesome tools, because they steer your thinking toward end results representing the life of your dreams, bypassing the “cursed hows.”
 And then, those thoughts, when acted upon, will become things.
 Vision boards, scrapbooks, pictures on the refrigerator, and similar visual tools are used to spark the process of envisioning.

 8. Overpay your revolving credit, car, and mortgage payments.

 Never pay “the minimum,” which would be like calling the lender and saying, “Oh, hey, this is Mike Dooley.
 I was just wondering... what is the absolute least, to the penny, that I could pay this month, without getting in big trouble?”
 That’s not the energy you want to put out there on the “plain of manifestation.”
 What would it say about your belief in the avalanches of abundance now rushing toward you?
 Not much.
 Instead, here’s a trick: round up to the next dollar.
 If you owe $352.16, pay $353, because you’re not the kind of person who pays the minimum, ever again.
 The day will come when it’s not pennies.
 It will be dollars, and then hundreds of dollars, and then tens of thousands.
 And eventually, the day will come when you don’t have those debts anymore.

-Read more in my new book, Playing the Matrix, now available everywhere!
+Read more in my book, Playing the Matrix, NOW in PAPERBACK!
 Order it here.

 Become a blog contributor!Learn more!